adicefo/Kaggle-Projects/README.md

 # Kaggle-Projects
-This repository shows my Kaggle projects in which different Machine Learning algorithms had been implemented.
+This repository shows my Kaggle projects in which different Machine Learning algorithms have been implemented.

 ## Projects: